Colorado Backcountry Discovery Training Tour

 TUESDAY Section 4 BDR: We will offer two routes.
 The main COBDR route travels through picturesque Aspen forests, over stunning Hagerman Pass, and into Buena Vista.
 This is a challenging day that includes riding ruts, water crossings, rocks, difficult jeep tracks, and elevation.
 90% dirt 10% pavement.
 Our alternate route meanders back roads and byways through Colorado ranch land, dramatic high mountain vistas, along scenic Colorado waterways, and over Independence Pass.
 30% dirt 70% pavement.
 Both routes will travel through the famed railway tunnels into Buena Vista.
-Riders will enjoy a delicious Pizza Party and soaking at Cottonwood Hot Springs Tuesday evening!
+Riders will enjoy a delicious Pizza Party and a soak in the Cottonwood Hot Springs.

-- WEDNESDAY Section 4 BDR: Riders have the option of taking a day off or doing a half day ride over Weston Pass and through 4 Mile OHV.
+WEDNESDAY Section 4 BDR: Riders have the option of taking a day off or doing a half day ride over Weston Pass and through 4 Mile OHV.
 The OHV section includes several large water crossings, sand sections, and tight ATV double track.
 90% dirt 10% pavement.
-We will all have the afternoon for shopping, massages, and soaking at Cottonwood Hot Springs in the afternoon and evening.
+We will all have the afternoon for shopping, massages, and a soak in the Cottonwood Hot Springs in the afternoon and evening.

-- FRIDAY Section 2 BDR: Two routes will be offered.
-Riders must use strong technical skills for rocks, steep ascents and descents, tight hair pin turns, elevation and exposure in order to ride Cinnamon Pass up to California Gulch, down Corkscrew Pass (which comes by this name honestly) to Ironton and over Ophir Pass in to Telluride.
-This is the most challenging day of the BDR, with incomparable scenery.
+FRIDAY Section 2 BDR: Two routes will be offered.
+Riders must use strong technical skills for rocks, steep ascents, and descents, tight hairpin turns, elevation and exposure in order to ride Cinnamon Pass up to California Gulch, down Corkscrew Pass (which comes by this name honestly) to Ironton and over Ophir Pass into Telluride.
+This is the most challenging day of the BDR, with the incomparable scenery.
 Riders must have strong Intermediate to advanced skills and a high degree of fitness for this choice.
 95% dirt 5% pavement.
 For riders not quite up to this formidable challenge, our alternate route is considerably easier riding sage brush lined Blue Mesa Cutoff and over the dramatic ridge lines and forests of Owl Pass.
 Picturesque ranch lands and rolling hills complete the ride down Last Dollar Road into Telluride.
 50% dirt 50% pavement.

-- SATURDAY Section 1 BDR: The tough riding is now over.
-We’ll enjoy scenic county dirt roads through immense Aspen Forests, along countless streams, shimmering lakes, through dense Scrub Oak and Pine Forests.
-We complete the ride from Telluride to Cortez, Colorado near the “Four Corners” area!
-Riders will rejoice at our celebratory dinner!
+SATURDAY Section 1 BDR: The tough riding is now over.
+We’ll enjoy scenic county dirt roads through immense Aspen Forests, along with countless streams, shimmering lakes, through dense Scrub Oak and Pine Forests.
+We complete the ride from Telluride to Cortez, Colorado near the “Four Corners” area.
+Riders will rejoice at our celebratory dinner.
 Stories will be shared of challenges overcome, fun had along the way, comradery, and splendor.
 Congratulations all around.
 This is quite an accomplishment!